gdaisukesuzuki/PKGBUILD_Rapids/README.md

 # PKGBUILD_Rapids

-a  procedure of building [Rapids](https://rapids.ai/) on Arch Linux with CUDA environment.
+a  procedure of building [Rapids](https://rapids.ai/) on Arch Linux with CUDA environment on  '''Single Nvidia's GPU'''.

 ## Order in build